Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Esophageal perforation.
-This complication may occur if the walls of your esophagus become weak and distended.
-Perforation may also occur during treatment.
+This complication may happen if the walls of your esophagus become weak and distended.
+Perforation may also happen during treatment.
 Esophageal perforation may cause a life-threatening infection.

 Esophageal cancer.
 People with achalasia are at higher risk for esophageal cancer.

-Call your doctor if you have any questions about your medications or treatment.
-Let your doctor know right away if you have any of these symptoms:
+Call your healthcare provider if you have any questions about your medicines or treatment.
+Let your healthcare provider know right away if you have any of these symptoms:

 Increased difficulty swallowing

 Worsening regurgitation, especially if you are waking up coughing or choking at night